 Towards the end of January 2020, the online publishing industry began to change in ways nobody could have seen coming.
 As the coronavirus pandemic swept across the globe, publishers, advertisers, and media companies of all sizes started to scramble in an attempt to survive an ever-changing economic landscape in which people were stuck inside their own homes.
-After several months of carefully maneuvering through the new ‘Coronavirus Era,’ the publishing landscape took another sharp turn following the murder of George Floyd.
-All of a sudden, the content surrounding the pandemic was put on hold to focus on the civil injustices in the United States.
 For many companies in the media industry, the only way to stay afloat during these hardships was to adjust their planned content strategies quickly and accurately.

 Seeing the Big Picture

 "Programmatic ad rates, according to a variety of publishers, are down over 30%.
 Beyond keyword blocking, the nearly halted global economy simply doesn’t have as much ad demand.
 Coronavirus stories yield about 30% less revenue than stories about something else, multiple revenue leaders at media companies told Digiday last week" (April 2020).
 When adjusting our video strategy here at Minute Media, we had to first take a look at the industry from a macro standpoint.
 By compiling research from sources across the media landscape, we were able to see emerging trends from both the marketer’s side and the advertising agency’s perspective.

 For example, while CPMs for coronavirus-related content were plunging during March and April, research from ‘Publishing Executive’ showed ad spend, impressions, click-through rates, and conversions were increasing in “Food & Drink,” “Hobbies & Interests,” and “Education,” categories.
 By finding this information early in our research, we were able to scale down our pandemic-related news content and focus more on helping people through the day-to-day life in quarantine.